 The fanmade remake of the original Half-Life, Black Mesa averts this, using procedurally-generated facial models for its scientists, security guards, and soldiers.

-Half-Life 2 and the Episodes are better about this in general, but unfortunately kept the scarcity of voice actors: all the unnamed NPCs (plus Colonel Cubbidge) share the same two voice actors: one man and one woman.
+Half-Life 2 and the Episodes are better about this in general, having 15 variants for the common citizens (with each variant having its own subvariant with slightly different hair and facial structure) but unfortunately kept the scarcity of voice actors: all the unnamed NPCs (plus Colonel Cubbidge) share the same two voice actors: one man and one woman.
 All of the Vortigaunts are identical and have the same voice (Lou Gossett Jr. in Half-Life 2; Tony Todd in Episode 2), but it's assumed that their species is just naturally that way.

 In BioShock, there are only nine character models for all of the various characters and enemies you meet throughout the game.
 Even major story characters like Dr. Tennenbaum, Atlas, Dr. Steinman, or Dr. Langford don't have unique character models, and are merely palette swapped versions of one of the basic models (which mostly works because you never see them up close, only in silhouette or at a distance).
 The only three characters in the entire game to have their own unique character model are Andrew Ryan and Sander Cohen and spliced-up Fontaine.